tomhenryreagan/personal-website/md/index.md

 <div class="column left">
 # Home

-Hello, I'm TomHenry, and I'm an electrical engineer who works with integrated circuits.

-For fun, I [play the drums](/music.html), [photograph nature](/photos.html), and [hack around on GNU/Linux](/setup.html).

-Currently, I am a graduate student in electrical engineering at Harvard University.

-Previously, I designed CPU cores for AMD, and earned a B.S. at the Colorado School of Mines.
+Hello, I'm TomHenry.

+This website is mostly for me to share my hobbies, which include: [playing the drums and exploring new music](/music.html); [taking portraits of squirrels](/photos.html); and [hacking around on GNU/Linux](/setup.html).

+By trade, I am an electrical engineer.
+My job is to design computer processors.
+There's a decent chance you are reading this using a circuit I've helped to design.

-I am also an alum of the Maine School of Science and Mathematics in my bucolic, non-rhotic, home state.
+Currently, I am based near Boston, MA.
+Previously, I spent several years in CO, and grew up in my bucolic, non-rhotic home state of ME.

 </div>